 - The start date and end date (if applicable)

-- The names of all the drivers listed on the policy
+- The name of the driver requesting the letter

 Who can provide me with a Letter of Experience?

 Only the insurance company that provided you coverage can provide you with a Letter of Experience.
 While your previous broker can assist you in getting the letter from your insurer, they cannot write the letter.
 The letter needs to come from the insurance company directly.

 Need a Letter of Experience?
 It may help you lower your car insurance rates.

 While a Letter of Experience won't always help you lower your car insurance premiums, if needed, it may help you clear up any discrepancies or help you get credit for your experience behind the wheel here, elsewhere in Canada or abroad.

 - Related Read: Top 15 Tips to Cheaper Auto Insurance